 “You don’t need to adhere to the opening and closing hours of a gym and you won’t have an excuse not to work out since it’s really convenient.
 It’s quite cost-efficient in the long run as it’s a one-time investment compared to a monthly gym membership,” he says.

 On the other hand, people who need a lot of variety in life—even just in their gym routine—are better off sticking to their monthly gym subscriptions.
 A commercial gym offers a wider range of equipment and will allow you to vary your workout routine.

 “A commercial gym will always have more, and when you start getting bored with your workouts, you’ll have other tools at your disposal,” says Tulio.

-The space you have available can dictate how well-equipped your gym can be.
+The space you have available can dictate how well-equipped your home gym can be.
 If you’re just starting out, you don’t need to empty out your garage right away to fit in some fancy machines.
 All you need at first is an area big enough for the basic pieces.
-A high ceiling is also a good component of a home gym area.
+A high ceiling is also a good component of a fitness-routine area.

 “You need ample space to work out and place your equipment.
 Next, comes your fitness goal and budget—both are crucial when it comes to equipment purchase,” Tulio says.
 “Ideally, a spot should have a higher ceiling so you can jump up.
 Space-wise, a spot between 4-5 meters by 4-5 meters is a good start.”

 The dimensions, according to him, should be enough for you to spread out an exercise mat while still having space to arrange some weights like kettlebells and dumbbells in one place.
 This will give you the room you need for your routines and minimize the chances of your accidentally crashing into loose equipment.

 If your bedroom isn’t big enough to be turned into your personal training room, no worries, since Tulio says you will just have to “learn the exercises you can do with limited space and equipment.”